-(a) ESTABLISHMENT.-Section 452(a)(5) (42 U.S.C.
+(a) Establishment.-Section 452(a)(5) (42 U.S.C.
 652(a)(5)) is amended by inserting ", and establish procedures to be followed by States for collecting and reporting information required to be provided under this part, and establish uniform definitions (including those necessary to enable the measurement of State compliance with the requirements of this part relating to expedited processes) to be applied in following such procedures" before the semicolon.

 (b) STATE PLAN REQUIREMENT.-Section 454 (42 U.S.C.
-654), as amended by sections 301(b), 303(a), 312(a), 313(a), and 333 of this Act, is amendedlished under section 452(a)(5) in collecting and reporting information as required under this part.".
+654), as amended by sections 301(b), 303(a), 312(a), 313(a), and 333 of this Act, is amendedparagraph: "(30) provide that the State shall use the definitions established under section 452(a)(5) in collecting and reporting information as required under this part.".